-The E95S is Sole’s newest addition to their elliptical lineup.
-With this model, they basically took their highly popular E95 and made it even more impressive by adding a heavier flywheel and a heavier duty frame.
+The E95S is Sole’s most technologically advanced elliptical and with this model, they basically took their highly popular E95 and made it even more impressive by adding a heavier flywheel and a heavier duty frame.

 Oh yea, they also added power adjustable stride length, giving you the ability to change the stride length during your workout with the push of a button.